acres scheme

 9. Do not plant in the vicinity of overhead wires, within 20m of railway lines and within 60m of a neighbouring dwelling house. for clearance distance for overhead lines.

-10. Fit each tree with a staked tree shelter, a minimum of 75cm in height, and protect trees from livestock damage with appropriate fencing (livestock are not permitted to access a Riparian Buffer Zone – Grassland or Arable).
+10. Fit a staked tree shelter that is a minimum of 75cm in height to each tree and use appropriate fencing to protect trees from livestock damage.
+Livestock cannot access a Riparian Buffer Zone – Grassland or Arable.

-11. Grass and competing vegetation must be controlled around the trees annually.
+11. Annually, you must control grass and competing vegetation around the trees.
 It will be necessary, from time to time, to lift the tree shelter and remove any weeds/grass that may be growing within the shelter.

-12. Failed or dead trees must be replaced during the next dormant season.
+12. You must replace failed or dead trees during the next dormant season.

 13. There must not be more than 200 trees planted per hectare.
-For example, in 0.1 hectares, the maximum number of trees to be planted is 20.
+For example, you can plant a maximum of 20 trees in 0.1 hectares.
 The minimum spacing between trees is 2 metres.

 tree belts for ammonia capture from farmyards